 The Five Hindrances of Buddhism

 Buddhism is a hard path to follow sometimes.
-It requires a measure of mental discipline, forcing you to see outside yourself, and also fostering goodwill toward others even when you want to punch them in the nose.
-Or, you just don’t feel like it.
+It requires a measure of mental discipline, forcing you to see outside yourself, and also fostering goodwill even when you want to punch someone in the nose.
+Or, you just don’t feel unmotivated.

 This is all very human behavior, and since long ago, Buddhists have considered how to stay on the path.
 Even the Buddha spoke of it in some of the early sutras: